JunaidCS032/MOTBeyondPixels/README.md

 ## Misc.
 Remarks

 We release release object detections obtained (and filtering scripts for non-maxima suppression, along with parameters used) for all train and test sequences.
 We report results obtained by running [RRC-Net](https://arxiv.org/abs/1704.05776) \[[code](https://github.com/xiaohaoChen/rrc_detection)\] on KITTI Tracking data.
-They can be accessed in the `DATA` directory.
+They can be accessed in the `Data` directory.

 We also release odometry estimates obtained from ORB-SLAM.
 Note that, since we used monocular ORB-SLAM, odometry estimates were obtained *to-scale*.
 To get rid of the scale factor ambiguity, we empirically estimate a scale factor by four-fold cross-validation over the train set.
 Once this scale factor is estimated, we use the same factor across all train and test sequences in the results reported.
-These can be found in the `DATA` directory too.
+These can be found in the `Data` directory too.